 Introduction

 The usage of remote sensing is wide in different domains.
-[1] used moderate resolution imaging spectro-radiometry images in order to detect and investigate changes in LULC patterns in Gilgit-Baltistan, Pakistan, for a time period between 2008 and 2017.
+[1] used moderate resolution imaging spectro-radiometry images in order to detect and investigate changes in LULC patterns in Gilgit-Baltistan, Pakistan, for a period between 2008 and 2017.
 Using the land surface temperature data of MODIS for years 2006 to 2020, [2] quantified the temporal trends (Day and night time), surface urban heat island intensity (SUHII) trend in six major cities of the Punjab province of Pakistan and estimated the future SUHII for the year 2030 using the ARIMA model.
 [3] used artificial intelligence (AI) & long- short-term memory recurrent neural network method in order to explore & forecast future urban–rural vegetation disparities in Pakistan’s six megacities using MODIS EVI data.
 By processing RS data on Google Earth Engine (GEE), [4] compared the performance of CART RF (Random Forest), SVM (Support Vector Machine) and (Classification and Regression Tree) for LULC estimation.

 The global climate system depends heavily on forests, which sequester a significant quantity of carbon [5].
 As AGB is used to generate bioenergy, regulates ecosystem productivity, and serves as a carbon sink during photosynthesis, the Global Climatic Observing System (GCOS) has classified it as one of the essential climatic variables (ECV) [6].
 An evaluation of AGB facilitates calculation of terrestrial carbon and helps scientists, foresters and managers comprehend and track ecosystem responses and contributions to the climate change and global carbon cycle [7,8].
 Remote sensing (RS) and traditional field-based methods are the two main ways to estimate the forest biomass.
 Traditional field-based methods can be categorized into destructive and non-destructive methods.
 The destructive approach is precise [9,10], but it takes a lot of time, effort, and money, and it poses environmental risks because it involves cutting down the tree.
 The non-destructive approach, which is frequently employed in plantations or natural forests, involves estimating AGB without harvesting the tree [11,12].
 Compared to conventional methodologies, RS techniques provide an option for quantifying biomass and CS [13].
 Researchers now acknowledge the application of RS in height [14] and AGB estimation [15,16] due to its capacity to estimate spatial distribution of AGB at a fair price with acceptable accuracy.
 Even though it is impossible to detect biomass directly from space, field-based observations paired with spectrally-derived factors from sensor reflectance (bands) boost the accuracy of biomass prediction [17].
 National forest monitoring systems should employ remote sensing (RS) technology for inventory in order to monitor forest cover, evaluate forest carbon reference, and assess forest degradation, according to recommendations made by the United Nations joint program on REDD (UN-REDD).
 Improved methods for integrating data are also necessary to get precise and spatially explicit estimates of forest AGB [18].